User2517177/Videos-Simplified/README.md

-a test for using fluid player
+A test for using fluid player